kamalpatell/kamalpatell.github.io/_posts/2024-01-01-data-engineering-data-warehouse-week3.md

 ### **Partitioning and Clustering in BigQuery**

 Partition is a huge advantage so that Big Query doesn’t need to run over the whole table.
-For example, when most of the queries are based on date und use it as a filter.
+For example, when most of the queries are based on date and use it as a filter.
 You can partition a table based on Integer column, or time-unit column, or ingestion time.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">